-ATSC 3.0 (NEXTGEN TV), 5G, 10G, addressable (linear and non-linear), programmatic, data clean rooms, audience-based buying and selling, AI/ML, Blockchain, attention metrics, retail media networks, ad-supported tiers, and more: Identifying and understanding the emerging technologies, methodologies and media that will impact the television/video/advertising space going forward.
+ATSC 3.0 (NEXTGEN TV), addressable (linear and non-linear), programmatic, data clean rooms, audience-based buying and selling, GRPs, AI/ML, Blockchain, attention metrics, retail media networks, ad-supported tiers, and more: Identifying and understanding the emerging technologies, monetization strategies, methodologies and media that will impact the television/video/advertising space going forward.

-Reports from the field: How recent deployments of addressable TV, shoppable TV, DAI, programmatic advertising, audience-based buying and selling, creative versioning, ATSC 3.0/NEXTGEN TV, vMVPD/”skinny-bundle” services, direct-to-consumer OTT S/AVOD and FAST offerings, interactive programming and advertising formats, artificial intelligence/machine learning (AI/ML), Blockchain, social TV, programming-discovery technology, measurement and analytics techniques, social-video storytelling and marketing, virtual/augmented reality experiences, and other advanced-TV/video innovations are faring in the real world; and what the success or otherwise of these deployments tells us about the business models for the TV of tomorrow.
+Reports from the field: How recent deployments of addressable TV, shoppable TV, DAI, creative versioning, programmatic advertising, audience-based buying and selling, ATSC 3.0/NEXTGEN TV, direct-to-consumer OTT S/AVOD and FAST offerings, interactive programming and advertising formats, artificial intelligence/machine learning (AI/ML), Blockchain, social TV, programming-discovery technology, measurement and analytics currencies and techniques, and other advanced-TV/video innovations are faring in the real world; and what the success or otherwise of these deployments tells us about the business models for the TV of tomorrow.
 Which advanced-TV platforms, technologies, services and content offerings are attracting audiences and generating revenues today, how and why?

 The ongoing challenges involved in accurately measuring and understanding TV viewership on non-traditional platforms; and how advertising and audience measurement are being reinvented in order to take into account the growth of cross-platform viewing, time- and place-shifting, the demise of cookies, and other ongoing developments.